ekollof/gentlsa/README.md

 Cloudflare: TLSA record updated for hackerheaven.org
 ```

-Verify a TLSA record (Nagios compatible, returns 0 on success, 2 on faillure).
+Verify a TLSA record (Nagios compatible, returns 0 on success, 2 on failure).
 This compares what's in DNS and what your servers seem to report:
 ```
 ┌─[ekollof@elrond]─(~/Code/gentlsa)(master U:1 ?:1 ✗)
 └─[15:43]-(%)-[$] ./gentlsa.py verify hackerheaven.org 443